arg4/sicp_coursework/README.md

-# sicp_coursework
+# SICP coursework
-My coursework for SICP
+This will be ongoing throughout the course of 2018